openmod-initiative/attendees-list/README.md

     $ conda install --file requirements.txt

+You can now see what you can do:

+    $ python attendees.py --help

 ### Retrieve users from Discourse

 First, you will need to create a text file containing the list of usernames like so: